-- 48.(1) The Director of Finance and Administration must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The Director of Finance and Administration must provide the financial information in subsection (1) to the Director of Operations within a reasonable period of time following the end of the month for which the information was prepared.
+- 48.(1) The director of finance must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The director of finance must provide the financial information in subsection (1) to the director of operations & administration within a reasonable period of time following the end of the month for which the information was prepared.